strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 };
 ```

+### NoContent

+This component has been removed and not replaced, you should use the `EmptyStateLayout` component from `@strapi/design-system`.

 ### NoMedia

 This component has been removed and not replaced.
 If you feel like you need this component, please open an issue on the Strapi repository to discuss your usecase.